alexmercerind/youtube-search-python/README.md

 # youtube-search-python

-**Search videos in YouTube WITHOUT using YouTube Data API v3.**
+**Search for videos in YouTube WITHOUT YouTube Data API v3.**

-(Made from scratch without using YouTube Data API v3 and any other third party library!)
+(Made without using YouTube Data API v3 and any other third party library!)

 Working as of 2020.